National costume of Indonesia: Clothing

 In the Indonesian archipelago, the most basic and traditional way to wear a traditional garments, is just by wrapping the traditional fabrics around the hips as kain or sarong and secure it; and for women, wrapping the torso with kemben (torso wrap).
 This practice can still be found in Java, Bali, and Nusa Tenggara.
 Nevertheless, the development and the expansion of sewing and clothing techniques has creates tailored shirts for men and women.
-Tight fitting women's kebaya and tailored batik shirt for men is the example of traditional clothing that today transcends ethnic boundaries in Indonesia and has become a national costume.
-Other than those two, there are numbers of tailored clothings or shirt developed in Indonesia.
+Tight fitting women's kebaya and tailored batik shirt for men is the example of traditional clothing that today transcends ethnic boundaries in Indonesia and has become a national attire.
+Other than those two, there are a number of tailored shirts or clothing developed in Indonesia.